-Termination of an assisted tenancy is a matter between the owner and the family; the PHA is not directly involved.
-However, the owner is under some constraints when terminating an assisted tenancy, and the reasons for which a tenancy is terminated dictate whether assistance also will be terminated.
+Termination of an assisted tenancy is a matter between the owner and the family; the CCHA is not directly involved.
+However, the owner is under some constraints when terminating an assisted tenancy.
+Termination of tenancy for certain reasons will also result in termination of assistance as discussed in this section.

 12-III.B.
-GROUNDS FOR OWNER TERMINATION OF TENANCY [24 CFR 982.310 CFR 5.2005(c), and Form HUD-52641-A, Tenancy Addendum]
+GROUNDS FOR OWNER TERMINATION OF TENANCY [24 CFR 982.310, 24 CFR 5.2005(c), and Form HUD-52641-A, Tenancy Addendum]